- Home

 Permanent breast prostheses

-The silicone is moulded into the natural shape of a breast or part of a breast.
+The silicone is moulded into the shape of a breast or part of a breast.
 The front surface feels soft and smooth.
-The back surface that rests against the body varies depending on whether the prosthesis is designed to go into a bra pocket or attach directly to your skin.
-It can be firm and smooth, flat or hollow; have ridges that are soft and flexible; have a thin film that clings gently to the skin; or be made of fabric.
+The back surface, which rests against the body, varies depending on whether the prosthesis is designed to go into a bra pocket or attach directly to your skin.
+It can be firm and smooth; flat or hollow; have ridges that are soft and flexible; have a thin film that clings gently to the skin; or be made of fabric.
 A new type of prosthesis has an inflatable back that you can adjust for comfort.
-See Different breast prostheses and their features for more information.
+See Different breast prostheses and their features for more details.

 Most permanent prostheses are weighted to feel similar to your remaining breast (if only one breast has been removed), but lightweight styles are also available.
 Some prostheses include a nipple outline, or you can buy a nipple that attaches to the prosthesis.